 General Approach

 For me, psychotherapy is about working with the whole of the person, including the body, mind, emotions and spirit (whatever this might mean to you).
+Wholeness also includes the various systems within which we live and are shaped by.

 I believe that everyone is unique, so I tailor my approach to meet each person’s individual needs while working at a pace that is right for them.